- Oops!Something went wrong.Please try again later.

-WARNING: The following story contains spoilers from season 8 of Game of Thrones.
+WARNING: The following contains spoilers from season 8 of Game of Thrones.

-The series finale of Game of Thrones airs this Sunday at 9 p.m.
-ET on HBO.
+Game of Thrones airs Sundays (9 p.m.
+ET) on HBO.